hypergraphql/hypergraphql/sources/documentation.md

 HyperGraphQL is a [GraphQL](http://graphql.org) interface for querying and serving [linked data](https://www.w3.org/standards/semanticweb/data) on the Web.
 It  serves several key objectives and application scenarios:

 - hiding the complexities of the Semantic Web stack behind the GraphQL interface, thus enabling access to linked data via a simpler and more familiar to many clients GraphQL interface;
-- enforcing a uniform, strict view over heterogenous linked data sources residing in disconnected multiple services, while preserving the original URIs and links between them;
+- enforcing a uniform, strict view over heterogenous linked data sources residing in disconnected multiple services, while preserving the original URIs and semantic links between them;
-- restricting access to RDF stores (as one of supported services) down to naturally definable subsets of (tree-shaped) queries, which can be more efficiently handled, thus minimising the impact on the stores' availability;
+- restricting access to linked data services (particularly RDF stores, as one of supported services) down to naturally definable subsets of (tree-shaped) queries, which can be more efficiently handled, thus minimising the impact on the service's availability;
 - enabling easy deployment of reasonably sized linked datasets via embedded, in-memory [Apache Jena](https://jena.apache.org/) storage, and exposing them via GraphQL endpoints;
-- facilitating construction of micorservice-based linked data solutions in a plug-and-play fashion.
+- facilitating construction of micorservice-based linked data architectures in a plug-and-play fashion.

 To facilitate exploration, each HyperGraphQL instance is by default accompanied by a [GraphiQL](https://github.com/graphql/graphiql) interface:

 ![HyperGraphQL-screenshot](../sources/screenshot.png)

-The core response object of HyperGraphQL is [JSON-LD](https://json-ld.org) (embedded in the standard GraphQL response), which extends JSON with the [JSON-LD context](https://json-ld.org/spec/latest/json-ld-api-best-practices/#dfn-json-ld-context) enabling semantic disambiguation of the served data.
+The core response object of HyperGraphQL is [JSON-LD](https://json-ld.org) (embedded in the standard GraphQL response), which extends JSON with a [JSON-LD context](https://json-ld.org/spec/latest/json-ld-api-best-practices/#dfn-json-ld-context) enabling semantic disambiguation of the served data.
 Support for other RDF serialisation formats is also provided.

 <br>